ranaawni/ride-hailing-entities/README.md

 # ride-hailing-entities

 It contains a stored procedure to retrieve all rides for a particular user and creates tables, migrations, and entities for both users and rides.
-It is used as a npm package inside the [ride-hailing-app].
+It is used as a npm package inside the [ride-hailing-app](https://github.com/ranaawni/ride-hailing-app).

 ## How to run